Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 Some buyers choose to include a home inspection contingency within their purchase agreement.
 Other buyers might decide to waive the inspection contingency, in order to make their offer more appealing to the seller.

-In its simplest form, the home inspection contingency gives the buyer the right to back out of the deal if the inspector discovers something they are uncomfortable with.
-For example, if the inspector says there are serious problems with the foundation, the buyer could choose to exit the deal while retaining their earnest money.
+In its simplest form, the home inspection contingency gives the buyer the right to back out of the deal if the inspector discovers something they’re uncomfortable with.

-Without such a contingency in place, the buyer could risk losing their deposit by backing out of the deal due to inspection-related concerns.
+Without such a contingency in place, the buyer would risk losing their deposit by backing out of the deal due to inspection-related concerns.
 In this scenario, the buyers haven’t given themselves an “exit strategy.”

 The Mortgage Financing Contingency